News & Insights

 Rethinking Private Equity: The Case for Forever Assets

-The traditional private equity model — acquire, improve, exit — may be the wrong framework for the lower middle market.
+The traditional PE model — acquire, improve, exit — may be wrong for the lower middle market.
 A case for patient capital and long-term ownership.

 Operations